WallNutss/SEFormulatrix_Bootcamp/README.md

 ```

 After installing the Benchmarking tools, we need to design the program to receive the performance analyse using the tools.
 So, to use it, we mark the program with the mark them with the  <u>Benchmark attribute.</u> attribute.

+Ok then lets move on to the API.